ewoudwijma/MediaSidekick/about.md

 Click for features

-Media Sidekick is created by Ewoud Wijma.
+Media Sidekick is created by [Ewoud Wijma]{https://nl.linkedin.com/in/ewoudwijma).